Anon-Planet/thgtoa/guide.md

     -   Snowflake

-    -   (Meek-Azure is unfortunately not available on Onion Browser for iOS for some reason)
+    -   (Meek-Azure is unfortunately not available on Onion Browser for iOS (See [commit 21bc18428](https://github.com/OnionBrowser/OnionBrowser/commit/21bc18428368224507b27ee58464ad352f4ec810) for more information.)

 Personally, if you need to use a Bridge (this is not necessary for a non-hostile environment), you should pick a Snowflake one (since Meek-Azure bridges are not available).
 Those will probably work even if you are in China and want to bypass the Great Firewall.
 It is probably the best option you have on iOS.